Category Archives: Kuwait Royals

 Born in 1930 in Kuwait City, Kuwait, Saad Al-Abdullah Al-Salim Al-Sabah was the son of Abdullah III Al-Salim Al-Sabah (1895 – 1965), the 11th Ruler and 1st Emir of Kuwait and Jamila, “an African lady.”
 His father married four times and Saad had two half-brothers and three half-sisters.

-Saad was educated at the Al-Mubarakiya School in Kuwait City which was established in 1911 as one of Kuwait’s first modern educational institutions.
+Saad was educated at the Al-Mubarakiya School in Kuwait City, established in 1911 as one of Kuwait’s first modern educational institutions.
 He then attended the Hendon Police College in Hendon, England, the principal training center for London’s Metropolitan Police Service.

 Embed from Getty Images